infoqualitylab/JCDL-2024-triage-approach/README.md

 - eval_ml_silver: comparison between the machine learning-based approach and the silver standard
 - performance_metrics.tsv: perfomrnace metrics of the three approaches, correponding to Table 3 of the publication

+### helpers.py
+all helper functions needed for decision_tree.ipynb and evaluation.ipynb